bkailash29/Netflix-Azure-Data-Engineering-Project/README.md

 # Netflix-Azure-Data-Engineering-Project
-🔹 Introduction
+Introduction
 In this project, I built a highly scalable data pipeline for processing and analyzing Netflix dataset using Azure Data Engineering Stack.
 The goal was to build an end-to-end ETL solution that efficiently ingests, transforms, and visualizes data in Databricks, Delta Live Tables (DLT), Azure Synapse, and Power BI.

-🔹 🔧 Tech Stack & Tools Used
+🔧 Tech Stack & Tools Used:
 ✅ Databricks: Used for data processing, transformation, and orchestration ✅ Delta Live Tables (DLT): Implemented incremental data processing with autoloader ✅ Azure Data Factory (ADF): For data ingestion & workflow automation